wcchu/Jubarly/content/artist-statement.md

 ---
-title: Artist Profile
+title: Artist statement
 author: ~
 date: '2019-08-11'
-slug: artist-profile
+slug: artist-statement
-categories: ["Art and Music"]
-tags: ["art", 'about']
-comments: yes
+comments: no
 image: ''
 menu: ''
 share: yes
 ---

-### Artist statement

 Jubarly (Dr. Wei-Chun Chu) is a Berlin-based visual artist.
 His art digs into different forms of interactions between light and materials, such as transmission, reflection, diffusion etc, in both realistic and abstract settings.